bildepunkt/spritewerk-old/README.md

 Canvas Entertainment System
 ===========================

-### The Canvas Entertainment System is a set of flexible, generic classes on top of which to build a game development project for the Canvas.
+### Spritewerk is a set of flexible, generic classes on top of which to build a game development project for the Canvas.
 It was built with the mantra "develop for an interface not an implementation" in mind.

 #### To install

     git clone https://github.com/c-concat-p/active-canvas.git

 or download archive [here](https://github.com/c-concat-p/spritewerk/archive/canvas-entertainment-system.zip).

 #### To Use

-The playground is an environment for developing and evaluating the Canvas Entertainment System.
+The playground is an environment for developing and evaluating Spritewerk.
 Develop in the ```main.js``` file with the watch script running and view your changes in the ```index.html``` file.

 First ```cd playground```, then run: